 By Lauren Wood

-- Notorious whitewater
+1. Notorious whitewater

-- The view
+2. The view

-- Good ‘dirty’ fun
+3. Good ‘dirty’ fun

 I have never escaped a trip through Cataract, (or almost any Holiday river trip) without a good day in the mud.
-Whether this looks like mud facials or wallowing in a mud pit on the side of the river, the thick red clay found in the washes and nooks of the Colorado river are the best kind of dirty.
+Whether this looks like mud facials or wallowing in a mud pit on the side of the river, the thick red clay found in the washes and nooks of the Colorado River are the best kind of dirty.
 It speaks to the irony of any parent telling their kid to have good clean fun when all a kid really wants is to get covered in mud.
-In cataract you’ll have plenty of opportunities for gettin’ messy.
+In Cataract you’ll have plenty of opportunities for gettin’ messy.

-- Floating in the presence of titans
+4. Floating in the presence of titans

-- Sacred ground
+5. Sacred ground

 If you hold respect and reverence for the native peoples of this stolen land, Cataract Canyon holds many stories from ancestors long forgotten by our modern world, reminding us of a different way of interacting with the earth.
-Despite a legacy of broken promises, Indigenous peoples have sustained themselves and their cultural traditions in the face of an increasingly westernized world.
+Despite a legacy of broken promises, indigenous peoples have sustained themselves and their cultural traditions in the face of an increasingly westernized world.
 In Cataract Canyon we have the humbling opportunity to visit sites still held as spiritual sources for many indigenous communities to this day.
-Some of the sacred sites from long-lost cultural groups like the Ancestral Puebloan in the hallowed walls of Cataract Canyon make it not simply a beautiful place with rich histories of a people but more than that, a spiritual place.
+Some of the sacred sites from long-lost cultural groups like the Ancestral Puebloans in the hallowed walls of Cataract Canyon make it not simply a beautiful place with rich histories of a people but more than that, a spiritual place.

 I have been a river runner my entire life and ever since my first river trip at age two muddy water has run a current through my veins and into my heart.
-It was learning from the boatwomen and men of the 1990′s that led me to find my own oars.
+It was learning from the boatwomen and men of the 1990s that led me to find my own oars.
 I have been a guide for Holiday River Expeditions since 2009.
 In the off-season I volunteer as an member of Peaceful Uprising and work on national climate justice campaigns with Rainforest Action Network.
 I find that the lessons from the river inform my climate justice work and truly all aspects of my life.
 I love investigating the way natural cycles could work with our cities and influencing the currents that direct and shape our communities.